• Skip to main content

 DIY Fireplace Mantel

-A DIY fireplace mantel makeover for a very narrow mantel, using a piece of pine.
-An easy project to make room for a big screen tv in a small living room.
+A DIY fireplace mantel makeover for a old and narrow mantel, using a piece of pine.
+An easy project to make room for a big screen TV in a small living room.

 We are moving right along with our projects.